Good: Impressive handling for a hatchback. Very efficient diesel engines including 114d. Enjoyable to drive. High quality interior.

 Bad: More expensive than a 3 Series Touring.
 Doesn't handle as sharply as the standard saloon.

 Good: Station wagon based on the excellent 3 Series.

 Bad: Diesel engine stop/start system can be gruff.

 Good: Effectively the replacement for the 3 Series Coupe.
-Longer wheelbase should mean more interior space.
-Will also be Convertible and Gran Coupe versions eventually.
+Longer wheelbase means more interior space.
+Best looking BMW in the range.

-Good: Simply the best executive saloon on the market.
+Good: Simply the best executive saloon on the market in 2010.
 Refined and high quality interior.
 Great to drive with a forgiving ride.
 Remarkably efficient 520d.
 Five-star NCAP crash rating.

-Bad: Steering doesn't quite have the feel or weight you'd expect from a BMW.
+Bad: Steering doesn't have the feel or weight you'd expect from a BMW.